odow/StochOptFormat/README.md

   - `realizations::List{Object}`

-    A list of objects describing the finite discrete realizations of the stagewise-independent random variable in each node.
+    A list of objects describing the finite discrete realizations of the independent random variable in each node.
 Each object has two required keys:

     - `probability::Number`